swcarpentry/python-novice-inflammation/pages/07-climate.md

 <div>
 <p>Whoops.
 The first line of data returned by the server is:</p>
 <pre><code>year,data</code></pre>
 <p>and when we try to convert the string <code>'year'</code> to an integer, Python quite rightly complains.
-The fix is straightforward:</p>
+The fix is straightforward: we just need to ignore lines that start with the word <code>year</code>.
+And while we're at it, we'll put our results into a list instead of just printing them:</p>
 </div>